Belinda Bencic: Fed Cup

 Bencic made her debut for the Switzerland Fed Cup team in 2012 at the age of 14.
-That year, she played in two doubles dead rubbers with Amra Sadikovic, losing to the Australian pair of Casey Dellacqua and Jelena Dokic and defeating the Belarusian pair of Aliaksandra Sasnovich and Darya Lebesheva.
+That year, she played in two doubles dead rubbers with Amra Sadiković, losing to the Australian pair of Casey Dellacqua and Jelena Dokić and defeating the Belarusian pair of Aliaksandra Sasnovich and Darya Lebesheva.
 She played in her first live rubbers in 2014 when Switzerland were World Group II.
 Although Bencic won both of her singles matches against France over Alizé Cornet and Virginie Razzano, her compatriots Timea Bacsinszky and Stefanie Vögele lost their matches to set up a decisive doubles rubber.
 Bencic and Bacsinszky lost the match and the tie to Cornet and Kristina Mladenovic.
 In the World Group II play-off round two months later, Bencic and Bacsinszky led Switzerland to a 4–1 win over Brazil, with Bencic winning one of her two singles matches.
-The following year, the duo swept their first three singles matches against Sweden to advance to the World Group Play-offs.
+The following year, the duo swept their first three singles matches against Sweden to advance to the World Group play-offs.
 Although Bencic missed the play-off due to injury, Switzerland defeated Poland to return to the top-tier World Group the following year.

 In the World Group, Switzerland made it to the semifinals in both 2016 and 2017.
 Bencic led the team to their 2016 first round over Germany, winning both of her singles matches against Andrea Petkovic and Angelique Kerber as well as the decisive doubles rubber with Martina Hingis.
 She was injured for the next tie, a loss to the Czech Republic.
 The following year, Bencic split her two singles matches as Switzerland advanced 4–1 past France.
 She was named to the team for the semifinal round against Belarus, but did not play in any of the live rubbers as she was dealing with a wrist injury at the time.
 In 2018, Switzerland were again eliminated by the Czech Republic, this time in the first round as Bencic lost both of her singles matches.
 She was unavailable for the play-off round due to injury, which Switzerland lost to Romania to fall out of the World Group.
 The next year, Bencic led her team to a victory over Italy in World Group II with two singles wins.
 However, she was unavailable as Switzerland lost their play-off tie to the United States to keep them in World Group II.

 In 2022, team Switzerland won the Billie Jean King Cup for the first time in history.
-Bencic was among three other nominated players - Teichmann, Golubic and Waltert.
+Bencic was among three other nominated players – Teichmann, Golubic and Waltert.
 On their way to the play-off, they beat Canada and Italy in Group A with losing an only match to Canada.
 In the semifinal, the Swiss team won against Czech Republic by winning both singles matches and advanced to the final.
 Once again, it was enough to win both singles matches against Australia and so they became the 2022 champions.